 Special Skills: A desire to take an opportunity to more clearly hear God’s call, to seek God’s healing grace, to attain a degree of spiritual renewal.

-Coordinator for Loyola Retreat Center (Faulkner, MD): Leonard Fontenot, firstname.lastname@example.org
+Coordinator for Loyola Retreat Center (Faulkner, MD): Leonard and Sylvia Fontenot, firstname.lastname@example.org

 Four times a year, Seniors of the parish gather in the Parish Life Center to enjoy a meal prepared by our loving volunteers.
 The camaraderie among the volunteers is good as they plan, work and eat together.
 Attendance is usually 80 to 100.
 A great sense of fellowship happens when we all get together.
 Entertainment is always provided and admission is free.
 Last year we added an additional date for Bingo.